Food and physical activity among older adults in the Nordic region

 Healthy eating habits and physical activity have a positive impact on health, social participation, and functionality in late adulthood.
 The Nordic Welfare Centre’s project “Diet and Physical Activity among Older Adults in the Nordic Region” intends to strengthen policy development in individual countries to promote healthy eating habits and adequate physical activity even in the early years of old age.
 Good eating habits and physical activity support an active, healthy life in old age and reduce the burden of disease among elderly people in the Nordic region.

 Improving one’s lifestyle habits reduces the risk for non-communicable chronic diseases.
 Risk factors such as high blood pressure and an unhealthy blood fat profile can be addressed by improved lifestyle habits, even later in life.
-Healthy eating habits and sufficient physical activity in late adulthood contribute to preventing conditions related to cardiovascular disease, dementia, and mental illness.
+Healthy eating habits and sufficient physical activity in older adults help to prevent chronic diseases such as cardiovascular diseases.

 Age-related muscle loss can adversely affect strength and balance and thus increase risk of falls in older adults.
 This can be countered by healthy eating habits and muscle-strengthening exercise including flexibility and balance training exercise, as this helps to maintain functionality and reduces the risk of a downward spiral of inactivity, loss of appetite and frailty.

-Being able to enjoy meals together with others and be involved in joint physical activities contributes to a sense of wellbeing and community.
+Having the opportunity to eat together with others, enjoy the food and be involved in joint physical activities contributes to joy and a sense of community.
 In this context, the social aspects of food and physical activity must also be considered.